-Thousand of people are diagnosed with cancer every day.
+Thousands of people are diagnosed with cancer every day.
 Many types of cancer have big patient populations due to the prevalence of diagnoses.
-They are so common that billions have been ploughed into research and care services.
+They are so common that billions have been plowed into research and care services.
 Doctors are used to seeing lots of these patients and they have tried and tested treatments and care protocols.
-Many will come out of their treatments and under surveillance for a period (normally 5 years) and then declared in remission.
+Many will come out of their treatments and be under surveillance for a period (normally 5 years) and then be declared in remission.

-Neuroendocrine Tumours or NETs for short, is one of a number of ‘hard to detect’ cancers because many patients present with one or more of these vague symptoms.
+Neuroendocrine Tumours or NETs for short are one of a number of ‘hard to detect’ cancers because many patients present with one or more of these vague symptoms.
 It’s also one of the reasons why they are normally found at secondary care institutions and perhaps after several visits to a physician involving journeys back and forth between primary and secondary care before the diagnosis was finally made.
-And then there is the thousands and thousands of ‘undiagnosed‘ either stuck in the diagnostic system or not yet aware they have NETs.
+And then there are the thousands and thousands of ‘undiagnosed‘ either stuck in the diagnostic system or not yet aware they have NETs.

 I’m fairly certain that medical science will come along with novel ways of helping but that is somewhat downstream.
-If only a referral to a specialist could actually be a referral to a team of different but highly coordinated specialists – a bit like a Multi Disciplinary Team (like a ‘Tumor Board’) but operating at the pre-diagnostic phase with quick access to all the regular diagnostic tools without any further referrals.
-That would surely help cut down some of the ‘ping-pong’ visits between primary and secondary care and a team of experts is more likely to ‘think outside the box’ than a single specialist who is focused only his or her ‘speciality’.
+If only a referral to a specialist could actually be a referral to a team of different but highly coordinated specialists – a bit like a Multi-Disciplinary Team (like a ‘Tumor Board’) but operating at the pre-diagnostic phase with quick access to all the regular diagnostic tools without any further referrals.
+That would surely help cut down some of the ‘ping-pong’ visits between primary and secondary care and a team of experts is more likely to ‘think outside the (tick) box’ than a single specialist who has focused only on his or her ‘specialty’.

-In the meantime, if you see someone ticking a box, make sure you know which box is being ticked and challenge it if necessary
+In the meantime, if you see someone ticking a box too quickly, make sure you know which box is being ticked and challenge it if necessary

 Thanks for reading

 Find a Specialist and ask these 10 questions